huridocs/uwazi-documentation/admin-docs/how-to-build-data-visualisation-components.md

 ## Examples of analysis and data visualisation

-Just to give you an idea of what is possible in Uwazi, please take a look at some of the public projects that are documenting human rights violations for advocacy, but please note that these require some technical proficiency in working with HTML, CSS and Javascript.
+Just to give you an idea of what is possible in Uwazi, please take a look at some of the public projects that are documenting human rights violations for advocacy, but please note that these require some technical proficiency in working with HTML, CSS, and Javascript.

 - TGEU works with 5 ProTrans partners from Eastern Europe and Central Asia on monitoring violence and human rights violations against trans people in this region. [https://tgeu.uwazi.io/](https://tgeu.uwazi.io/)